dnanexus/dxfuse/README.md

 3. Mounting several projects, not just one.
 A key challenge is that files can be linked from multiple projects.
 This should translate into hard links on a POSIX filesystem.

 4. Present applets/workflows/records/databases as special entities.
 We want them to look visualy different from files/folders with standard bash tools like `ls`.

+# TODO

+1. Allow interrupts to work when reading a directory.
+This is important when directories are large.
+Safety is assured because the transaction only starts when the read is complete.